amusecode/amuse/doc/tutorial/fortran_code.rst

    need to be defined for the parameters in this step
 5. **Define sets or grids.** A code usually handles objects or gridpoints with attributes.
-In this step a generic interface is defined for these objects so that the interopability between codes increases.
+In this step a generic interface is defined for these objects so that the interoperability between codes increases.

 Before we start
 ---------------

-This tutorial asumes you have a working amuse environment.
+This tutorial assumes you have a working amuse environment.
 Please ensure that amuse is setup correctly by running 'nosetests' in the amuse directory.